naelakh/Practica_1_SO/README.md

 ---

 ## 6. Program Execution Flow
-- 1. The bash script executes the MQTT subscriber program
+- 1.The bash script executes the MQTT subscriber program
-- 2. The programs output is directed to `capture_mqtt.log`
+- 2.The programs output is directed to `capture_mqtt.log`
-- 3. The script get the programs PID using `$!`
+- 3.The script get the programs PID using `$!`
-- 4. The script keeps checking if the program is still active using `kill-0`
+- 4.The script keeps checking if the program is still active using `kill-0`
-- 5. After the chosen time the script stopes the program using :
+- 5.After the chosen time the script stopes the program using :
   - `SIGINT`
   - `SIGTERM`
   - `SIGKILL` (if necessary)